What to do in Kotor: the Most Picturesque Town in Montenegro

 beautiful pink cobblestone pavement

 The cobblestones you will walk on are old, uneven and beautiful!
-I couldn't decide where to look: around or down!
-The pavement was so awesome and pink!
+I couldn't decide where to look: up or down!
+The pavement was so awesome and pink, I was taking endless videos of it.

 All the beauty around will make you wonder about Kotor's history.